Psoriasis

 A dermatologist is a doctor who specialises in identifying and treating skin conditions.

-If you have signs of psoriatic arthritis such as painful joints, your GP may refer you to see a rheumatologist.
+If you have signs of psoriatic arthritis – for example, painful joints – your GP may refer you to see a rheumatologist.
 This is a doctor who specialises in identifying and treating conditions that affect your joints and muscles.

-If you have symptoms of generalised pustular psoriasis or erythrodermic psoriasis, your GP will refer you straight to a specialist.
+If you have symptoms of generalised pustular psoriasis or erythrodermic psoriasis, your GP will refer you to a specialist straightaway.
 They will carry out further assessment and treatment.

 Self-help for psoriasis